geosolutions-it/doc-geonode/002_install_and_admin/002_geonode_install/install_geonode_application.rst

 Let's download GeoNode from the main GeoNode repository on GitHub:

 .. note::
-    For the purpose of this training the GeoNode repository repository has been downloaded and placed in the `geo` user `home folder` (/home/geo/geonode).
+    For the purpose of this training the GeoNode repository has been downloaded and placed in the `geo` user `home folder` (/home/geo/geonode).
     *Skip* the following command.